"

 Meeting residents

-Ask staff to facilitate you engaging in conversation with some of the residents and discuss with them their experiences with their medicines in the residential aged care facility.
+Where possible, ask staff to facilitate engagement opportunities with some of the residents and discuss with them their experiences with their medicines in the residential aged care facility.

-If you have opportunity to shadow a different member of the healthcare team, who are either on site or during external visits to deliver patient care, ask them questions about their roles and responsibilities when they visit the facility.
+If you have an opportunity to shadow/engage a different member of the healthcare team who are either on site or during external visits to deliver patient care, ask them questions about their roles and responsibilities.
 Some examples to help you are listed below; note this is not an exhaustive list.

 • How would you describe the role you play in caring for the residents?